13th Guards Poltavaskaya

 Picture

-Pre war enlisted mens high boots were made all in leather and were know as 'yuftsi sapogi'.
 During the Winter War with Finland 1939-40, synthetic materials were introduced into boot manufacturing.
-The synthetic boots were known as 'kirozoviy sapogi' or taupaulin boots and were not particularly popular with the troops.
-By 1941 the yuftsi sapogi were a sought after and prized possession by enlisted personnel.
+Mass production of kirza boots began in autumn/winter of 1941 and were not particularly popular with the troops, thereafter the yuftsi sapogi became a sought after and prized possession by enlisted personnel.

-the uppers were made from a canvas synthetic material with the appearance of leather.
+Enlisted men's boots had a moulded rubberised sole, with a leather lower foot and the uppers were made from a canvas synthetic material with the appearance of leather.

-The sole on war time pattern, known as pupyrchatoy, had 26 moulded stud like protusions on them.
+The sole on war time pattern, known as 'pupyrchatoy', had 26 moulded stud like protrusions on them.
 Late post war boots have a"zig zag" pattern on the soles.
+They were generally loose fitting and worn with foot wraps (Portyanki), as socks were not issued to enlisted men.
+During cold weather additional foot wraps could be worn to better insulate the wearers feet.

 Officers field boots were made in leather and were of a better quality.
 The leather was very supple which gave the boots the appearance of many folds and were not as high as the EM's boots, finishing about mid calf.
 The boots had smooth leather soles.